lolelu/pokemon-team-builder/README.md

 ### Database choice

 I chose to use a PostgreSQL database for this project because it is a robust and reliable relational database that offers excellent performance and scalability.
 Also, it's fully compatible with Prisma, which simplifies database interactions and ensures data integrity.

+### Type filtering

+I choosed to use an "OR" filter for the types, so the user can filter pokemon team by one or more types.
+It's easily switchable to an "AND" filter, but I think it's more user-friendly to have the "OR" filter.

 ### Main Packages Used